 Just know that the budget never allows for a recognizable song by a recognizable artist.
 But that bar the alcoholic is about to get kicked out of, or that party that the drug addict is attending–they have to show the audience it’s not Christian.
 Did they just wait for extras to show up that day and ask who could sing, and the person that volunteered truly can’t because everyone knows that anybody who volunteers to sing isn’t a real singer?
 Sounds like!
 Can the song be Googled?
 Prooooobbbably not.

 A church, or business, needs an exorbitant amount of money to keep from losing the building because all the factory jobs left town.

 That doggone factory that lost everyone’s jobs to an unnamed metropolitan city that is “nearby”!
-Looks like the Christmas/Easter/July 4th Festival is cancelled and the only way to save it is one million dollars.
+Looks like the Christmas/Easter/July 4th Festival is canceled, and the only way to save it is one million dollars.
 Oh, yes!
-Even though the population of the town is 1,300, those festivals or mortgage is an even million dollars.
+Even though the town’s population is 1,300, those festivals or mortgage is an even million dollars.
 But there’s no money…unleeeeesssss….